rbuurma/presentations/Reade2017.md

 ---

-In a snowy villa, with a sloping lawn, just outside the great commercial seaport, Barkington, there lived a few years ago a happy family.
+<section style="text-align: left;">In a snowy villa, with a sloping lawn, just outside the great commercial
+seaport, Barkington, there lived a few years ago a happy family.
 A lady, middle-aged, but still charming; two young friends of hers; and a periodical visitor.